The American Institute of Aeronautics and Astronautics (AIAA)

 - The 2007 proclamation creating our sister section relationship.
 This is a permanent sister section relationship.
 It is still going well as of October 2018.

 - The 3AF MP organization chart is in Horizons.
 It is found in the May / June 2014 issue and earlier issues.

-- In France, Philippe Mairet of 3AF MP is the contact person for AIAA Houston Section’s sister section work with 3AF MP.
+- In France, Philippe Mairet of 3AF MP was the a longtime contact person for AIAA Houston Section’s sister section work with 3AF MP.
 As of October 2018, no specific sister section contact person is assigned within 3AF MP.
 They are searching for the next person to fill that role, but the sister section relationship continues in any case.

 Documents from our work (1987 to the present) with our Chinese sister section, the Chinese Society of Astronautics (CSA) in Shanghai: